Skelos trial juror asks to be relieved for vacation

 Under questioning from Wood, the juror said her cruise begins Saturday.

-The judge responded by suggesting the juror continue to serve until Thursday at 2:30 p.m., which the juror agreed to do.
+The judge responded by suggesting the juror continue to serve until Thursday at 2:30 p.m., which she agreed to do.

 Three years ago, in the Skeloses’ first trial on federal corruption charges, the jury found them guilty on all counts in the second day of deliberations.